beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 In addition, the signature algorithm MUST be compatible with the key in the sender's end-entity certificate.
 RSA signatures MUST use an RSASSA-PSS algorithm, regardless of whether RSASSA-PKCS1-v1_5 algorithms appear in "signature_algorithms".
-SHA-1 MUST NOT be used in any signatures in CertificateVerify.
-All SHA-1 signature algorithms in this specification are defined solely for use in legacy certificates, and are not valid for CertificateVerify signatures.
+The SHA-1 algorithm MUST NOT be used in any signatures of CertificateVerify messages.
+All SHA-1 signature algorithms in this specification are defined solely for use in legacy certificates and are not valid for CertificateVerify signatures.

 The receiver of a CertificateVerify message MUST verify the signature field.
 The verification process takes as input:

 - The content covered by the digital signature
 - The public key contained in the end-entity certificate found in the